dzsaintsurin/sl-api/README.md

 - [K3D](./k8s-local/README.md#k8s-local-setup)
 - [kubectl](./k8s-local/README.md#k8s-local-setup)

 1. Navigate to the repo folder and run `make run-deploy-k8s`.
-This will to build the Docker image and start the container with the app.
+This will create a local k8s cluster with 1 master and 3 worker nodes on your local machine, along with a registry to host the container image, then build the Docker image and push it to the k8s registry,  It will also deploy athe app with:
+   - 1 namespace sl-api
+   - 1 deployment (deploy-sl-api) with 3 pods replica in the namespace sl-api
+   - 1 service (svc-sl-api) of type load balancer  in the namespace sl-api,
+   - and finally via port-forwarding to expose the service to listen on port 8080 on your local machine.
-2. Visit [http://localhost:8080]() to see the documentation of the Web-API.
+2. Visit [http://localhost:8080](http://localhost:8080) to see the documentation of the Web-API.

 Enjoy!